 Organization can involve developing your own system for staying on top of your projects, or you could use a tool like Basecamp.
 What methods and strategies you choose for organization is not so important, different things work for different people.
 But what is important is that you have some system of organization that keeps you from wasting time and keeps you in effective communication with clients.

 One of the most effective ways to deal with priorities is simply to create a to-do list on a daily or weekly basis.
 You can make a list of everything that needs to get done and then prioritize the items against each other.
 This will help you to stay on track and to avoid spending your time on things that can wait.
-You can keep your to-do list on paper or you can use an app like Remember the Milk or Ta-Da Lists.
+You can keep your to-do list on paper or you can use an app like Remember the Milk.

 7. Pricing Strategy